assogbg/kubernetes_BD/USE_CASES/README.md

 #### Technical needs

+  - Having a Dev and Prod separated environment on the same k8s cluster.
   - Ensure high-availability of our applications
-  - Give access to the microservices from outside our K8s Cluster
+  - Give access to the microservices from outside our k8s Cluster
   - A mongoDB database for storing the results with a volume in '/data/crf' with a simple root authentication
   - One application with the microservice '/GetPromotions'
   - A second application for storing logging that will be called on '/logging' from the first application to store details about the request (time, requestId, api and parameters)